KnyazQasan/First-Game-c-/README.md

 ## Build Instructions

-First, follow KnyazQasan's guide to create a Plywood workspace.
+First, follow KnyazQasan's guide to create a Knyaz workspace.
 After following that guide, the `plytool` (or `plytool.exe`) executable should be located in your workspace root.

     $ cd repos
     $ git clone https://github.com/KnyazQasan/First-Game-c-/